Low Acid Coffee - Understanding Reflux & Heartburn

 If you suffer from heartburn, ulcers or acid reflux but still love your coffee, then the answer has to be yes.
 It is a little more expensive than what you would pay for regular coffee beans.
 I think however that your tummy deserves to have that and be treated well.

-Something like this one from Healthwise seems to be a popular choice.
+Something like this one from Lean Caffeine seems to be a popular choice.

 So hopefully you know a little more about these types of coffees than you did before.
 At least people who suffer from any type of sensitive stomach now have an option to continue drinking coffee.